Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Here are the banks in Singapore that offer an Apple Pay compatible card:

-Note: Banks may restrict certain or all of its cards from making mobile payments, so do check directly with the bank if your card is compatible with Apple Pay.
+Note: Banks may restrict some or all cards from making mobile payments, so do check directly with the bank if your card is compatible with Apple Pay.

 What is Apple Pay?

 Apple Pay is a digital wallet that securely stores your debit or credit card information within the app.
 It can replace your physical debit card, meaning you can go out with just your phone and still make purchases.
 You can use the app to make contactless payments in-store and online using just your iPhone or Apple device, such as an Apple Watch.

 Simply put, Apple Pay is a digital version of your existing wallet that stores all your card information securely.
 By downloading Apple Pay, you can make purchases with your phone by tapping it on the terminal in the same way that you’d use your debit card to make a contactless payment.